tashiad/capstone-sentiment-analysis-app-starter/README.md

 #### 1. Upload the tokenizer and model to Google Colab.

-Upload the `tokenizer.pickle` and `uci_sentimentanalysis.h5` files to the Google Colab environment that your working on.
+Upload the `tokenizer.pickle` and `uci_sentimentanalysis.h5` files to the Google Colab environment that you are working on.

 ![Upload to Colab](static/screenshots/upload-colab.png)